rennycodes/tic-tac-toe-with-minimax-algorithm/README.md

 ## Customization
 Feel free to modify the code to enhance the game or integrate it into a larger project.
 You can explore adding a graphical interface or expanding the game's features.

+## Acknowledgments
+This implementation is based on the traditional rules of Tic-Tac-Toe and the Minimax algorithm for optimal decision-making by the computer opponent.